aatz1982/FictionJS/README.md

 24/11/2021:

-I started to write this in October 2021 to learn moderm JavaScript and what it is capable of.
+I started to write this in October 2021 to learn modern JavaScript and what it's capable of.

 Current progress:
 Will currently only draw the Mandelbrot set.